Chislehurst Caves: Mythology

 In 1903, William Nichols, then Vice President of the British Archaeological Association, produced a theory that the mines were made by the Druids, Romans and Saxons.
 This theory was used to give names to the three parts of the caves: tour guides point out supposed Druid altars and Roman features.
-However, this is based on Dr Nichols' writings.
+However, this is based on Dr Nichols' writings and has not been verified.

-The earliest documented evidence for a Chalk Cave is in 1737.
-(However, the earliest recorded mention of the mines and lime-burning kilns above, dates from a 9th-century Saxon charter and then not again until around 1232AD, this being that most likely because there was no taxation on them prior to 1232AD.)
+The earliest documented evidence for a chalk cave is in 1737.
+(However, the earliest recorded mention of the mines and lime-burning kilns above, dates from a 9th-century Saxon charter and then not again until around 1232, this being that most likely because there was no taxation on them prior to 1232.)
 An opposing article in the next issue showed the similarity of the workings to coal mines in the Newcastle area, and argued that most of the excavation had been made in the last two centuries and that the evidence for any dene-holes was slight.
 However, a dene-hole does exist in what is known as the middle section.

 The caves were used between 1830 and the 1860s for producing lime.
 The 25-inch to a mile (approx 1:2,500) Ordnance Survey map of 1862–63 describes the place as a "chalk pit" and marks an "engine house" and two remaining kilns.
 A further investigation produced, among other evidence, a letter from the son of one of the workers.

 TV and film

 The caves have appeared in several television programmes including episodes of Doctor Who from 1972 titled The Mutants.
 In an episode of Seven Natural Wonders presented by Bill Oddie, the caves were presented as one of the wonders of the London area.
-The caves were also used in the films Beat Girl, The Tribe and Inseminoid and in music videos for metal bands Iron Maiden - (Can I Play With Madness) - and Cradle of Filth.
+The caves were also used in the films Beat Girl, The Tribe and Inseminoid and in music videos for metal bands Iron Maiden - ("Can I Play With Madness") – and "Cradle of Filth".

-They appear in Episode Five of The Tyrant King, 1968.
+They appear in Episode Five of The Tyrant King (1968).

 The caves featured in two episodes of Most Haunted.
 A 20-year investigation into the haunting of the caves by author James Wilkinson containing the testimonies of many of the guides and owners over a 50-year period was published in 2011 entitled The Ghosts of Chislehurst Caves.

 James Braxton visited the caves on Antiques Road Trip's Series 23, episode 6.